 - Brain teasers

 We have included some examples of these questions below.
-The interviews are usually conducted by one teacher and, for 2020-21, 11+ interviews are being conducted online.
+The interviews are usually conducted by one teacher and may be conducted in person or online.

 - Describe yourself in 3 words.